TestJP02/jweb-cms/README.md

 ## Getting Started

-These instructions will get you a copy of the Sited CMS up and running on your local machine.<br>
+These instructions will get you a copy of the JWeb CMS up and running on your local machine.<br>

 ### Prerequisites

 1. Download and install [Open JDK 10](http://jdk.java.net/10/) or [Oracle JDK 10](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html)
-2. If you want to use MySQL as database. (***Optional, Sited default embeds HSQL***)
+2. If you want to use MySQL as database. (***Optional, JWeb default embeds HSQL***)
    1. Download and install [MySQL](https://dev.mysql.com/downloads/mysql/).
    2. Create a database. <br>
    ```CREATE DATABASE main CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;```